benelan/carpool/README.md

 # Carpool

-A carpool matcher app for Esri employees
+A carpool matcher app for Esri employees.
+This branch creates a route from the user's home to their office.
+The user can then spatially filter the results table by creating a buffer around their route and finding colleagues that intersect the buffer.
+The 'master' branch does not filter spatially, but uses a custom backend api.

 ## Prerequisites